-The Most Reverend Doctor Foley Beach was elected the Archbishop of the Anglican Church in North America on June 22, 2014.
+The Most Rev. Dr. Foley Beach was elected the Archbishop of the Anglican Church in North America on June 22, 2014.
 He is also the Bishop of the Anglican Diocese of the South, headquartered in a suburb of Atlanta, Georgia.
 Prior to serving as archbishop and bishop, he planted and led Holy Cross Anglican Church in Loganville, Georgia.
 He and his wife are life-long Georgians, and have two adult children.

+William Bugg (Bill) is a Cradle Anglican and is a member of Christ Anglican Church, Cashiers, NC.
+He currently serves as Chairman of the Standing Committee of the Anglican Diocese of the South.
 Bill served as a Captain, in the U. S. Navy (Ret) and was formerly a senior executive with the international real estate firm of Cushman & Wakefield.
 Married to Nina 53 years, the couple have two sons and five grandchildren.

 Mary A. McReynolds has served as an American Anglican Council board member since 2008, member of the AAC Executive Committee since 2014, and chair of the AAC Audit Committee since 2012.
 As a member of the bar of the District of Columbia, the U.S. Supreme Court, and all federal circuit courts of appeal, she maintains a trial and appellate practice.
 She counsels non-profit and for-profit religious, arts, educational and business entities, including Anglican and Episcopal dioceses and parishes.
 She is founder and present or past board member and CEO of three Washington, D.C., performing arts organizations.

 The Rt.
-Rev. Ray R. Sutton serves as Dean of the Province and Ecumenical Affairs of the Anglican Church in North America (ACNA).
+Rev. Ray Sutton serves as Dean of the Province and Ecumenical Affairs of the Anglican Church in North America (ACNA).
 He is also Bishop Coadjutor within the Diocese of Mid-America of the REC and Rector of Church of the Holy Communion in Dallas.
 From 1976 to 1991, he served as a parish minister.
 Following this he received his Ph.D from Coventry University.
 He has authored four books on theology, his most recent being Signed, Sealed and Delivered: A Study of Holy Baptism.
 He is married to Susan Jean Schaerdel of Dallas, a fellow graduate of SMU.
 The Suttons have seven children and three grandchildren.